LaurentChC/GettingData_CourseProject/CodeBook.md

 4. X_test.txt: a table with dimension (2947,561), where the 561 columns represent the different measurements or measurement aggregates

-5. y_test.txt: a (2947,1) table that contains numbers between 1 and 6 and that encode the 6 different activities mentioned above.
+5. y_test.txt: a (2947,1) table that contains numbers between 1 and 6 that encode the 6 different activities mentioned above.

 6. subject_test.txt: a (2947,1) table that contains numbers between 1 and 30 and encode the 30 individuals with whom the measurements were established.